Natural dye: Processes

 Natural alum (aluminum sulfate) has been the most common metallic salt mordant for millennia (see Papyrus Graecus Holmiensis, mordant and dye recipes start at recipe #84), but tin (stannous chloride), copper (cupric sulfate), iron (ferrous sulfate, called copperas) and chrome (potassium dichromate) are also used.
 Iron mordants "sadden" colors, while alum and tin mordants brighten colors.
 Iron, chrome and tin mordants contribute to fabric deterioration, referred to as "dye rot".
-Additional modifiers may be used during or after dying to protect fibre structure, shift pH to achieve different color results, or for any number of other desirably outcomes.
+Additional modifiers may be used during or after dyeing to protect fibre structure, shift pH to achieve different color results, or for any number of other desirably outcomes.
 Metal-salt accumulating plants (including club mosses) were also commonly used as mordants in parts of Europe, but are now endangered in many areas.
 The Symplocos genus of plants, which grows in semi-tropical regions, also bioaccumulates aluminum, and is still popular with natural dyers.

 Across Asia and Africa and the Americas, patterned fabrics were produced using resist dyeing techniques to control the absorption of color in piece-dyed cloth.
 In China, Japan, India, Pakistan, Nigeria, Gambia, and other parts of West Africa and southeast Asia, patterned silk and cotton fabrics were produced using techniques in which the cloth is printed or stenciled with starch or wax, or tied in various ways to prevent even penetration of the dye when the cloth is piece-dyed.
 The Chinese ladao process is dated to the 10th century; other traditional techniques include tie-dye, batik, Rōketsuzome, katazome, bandhani and leheria.